CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 # MACAddress otherName

 The new name form is identified by the object identifier (OID) id‑on‑MACAddress (TBD1).
 The name form has variants to convey a EUI-48 as an OCTET STRING comprising of 6 octets, or a EUI-64 as an OCTET STRING comprising of 8 octets.
 Constraints on EUI-48 and EUI-64 values are conveyed as OCTET STRINGs whose lengths are twice the octet length of the identifiers.
-The first set of N octets (where N is the length of the address octets) define the bit mask of the constraint, and the second set of N octets defines the bit pattern that the address must match for the asserted bits in the mask.
+The first set of N octets (where N is the length of the address octets) define the bit pattern of the constraint that the address must match, and the second set of N octets defines the bit mask that defines the set of significant bits in the bit pattern.

 The following sub-sections describe how to encode EUI-48 and EUI-64 values and their corresponding constraints.